amirejaz/Breast-Cancer-Prediction/README.md

 # Breast-Cancer-Prediction
-Mini project on breast cancer predicting whether the cancer is benign or malignant
+Mini project based on Logistic Regression algorithm on breast cancer predicting whether the cancer is benign or malignant